You Support This Site

 Even back then, Director Tommy Lee Wallace (HALLOWEEN III: SEASON OF THE WITCH, THE TWILIGHT ZONE [TV - 1985], FRIGHT NIGHT PART 2, THE PRESENCE, ONCE YOU MEET A STRANGER, VAMPIRES: LOS MUERTOS) had not established himself as being visionary or particularly good.
 He's mediocre at best and that's how Warner Bros. treated him.
 Tommy gets hired, when he gets hired, because if nothing else he can finish and deliver the job.
 He doesn't get hired often because he generally does a bad job, with his movies routinely getting worse reviews from the audience than they did from critics.
 As of this writing, his last movie was over 15 years ago.*

 It's not like Tommy doesn't try though.
 He's never been a Take-the-paycheck-and leave type, and there are several nice touches struggling to be seen throughout the set pieces.
-In fact, Wallace hoped that IT would be the breakthrough movie he'd always hoped to achieve.
+In fact, Wallace hoped that IT would be the breakthrough movie he'd always dreamed to achieve.

 Unfortunately, Tommy practically had to take over as an uncredited Producer while he was directing.
 In interviews it appears that Tommy was calling the shots like an Indie director instead of a Studio director.
 But because this was a studio flick with a studio raised budget, that lack of a Producer may have left no buffer between him and the Warner suits pushing their daily Post-It notes across the transom.